small-hack/bitwarden-eso-provider/README.md

   --set bitwarden_eso_provider.auth.clientSecret=my-bitwarden-clientSecret
 ```

+> [!Note]
+> Kind cant pull the container for some reason so we are using a pre-pull and side-load workaround in our CI steps.
+Based on this thread: https://stackoverflow.com/questions/63657414/kind-kubernetes-cluster-failed-to-pull-docker-images

 ### Disable ClusterSecretStore Deployment

 If you don't want to deploy any [`ClusterSecretStores`](https://external-secrets.io/latest/introduction/overview/#clustersecretstore), use the following arg to helm: